 Coach George Ganoung

 Coach George has 35+ years of competitive cycling, running and multi-sport experience.
-As an athlete, he has competed in hundreds of events regionally, nationally and internationally, scoring numerous top finishes including winning 3 National Championships and competing on 11 National Teams in World Championship competitions.
-In addition, he has served as a team captain and director, and has been a coach and training consultant for over 60 athletes.
+As an athlete, he has competed in hundreds of events regionally, nationally and internationally, scoring numerous top finishes including winning 4 National Championships and competing on 11 National Teams in World Championship competitions.
+In addition, he has served as a team captain and cycling director, and has been a coach and training consultant for over 100 athletes.

 Having successfully completed a demanding military career, George knows firsthand the challenges of managing a busy job and family life with athletic aspirations.
 Regardless of whether an athlete is just starting, aspires to become a professional, or wants to improve their fitness and skills at any level, he recognizes the value of maintaining a larger life perspective and keeping it as straight forward and fun as possible.
 Click here for more on George!